MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-overview.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-Object detection can be used to expedite or automate business processes in multiple industries.
-In the retail industry, it can be used to expedite the inventory management, allowing retail leaders to focus on on-site customer relationship building.
-In the manufacturing industry, technicians can use it to speed up the repair process to quickly pull out the manual of a piece of machinery for which the UPC/serial number isn’t standing out.
+Object detection can help expedite or automate business processes.
+In retail, it could help streamline inventory management, allowing retail leaders to focus on on-site customer relationships.
+In manufacturing, technicians could use it to speed the repair process to quickly access the manual for a piece of machinery for which the UPC/serial number isn’t obvious.

-AI Builder object detection will allow companies of any size to add these capabilities for their own custom objects to their apps.
+AI Builder object detection allows organizations of any size to add these capabilities for their own custom objects to their apps.

 ### Next step